 We all have undertones in our skin.
-These subtle color casts, below the surface of the skin, are unrelated to skin type or complexion.
-Knowing if you have cool or warm undertones is vital information because it can help you look and feel your best, in terms of the makeup you choose, and the clothes you wear.
+These subtle color casts below the surface of the skin are unrelated to skin type or complexion.
+Knowing if you have warm vs. cool undertones is vital information because it can help you look and feel your best, in terms of the makeup you choose and the clothes you wear.
 Keep reading for tips on how to determine your undertones.

 1. Fair: People with fair skin tones typically have blonde or red hair, with light-colored eyes, and can look quite pale.
 They have to be very careful when out in the sun as they burn quickly.